How Many US States have More Than One Time Zone?

-There are 13 US states that have more than one time-zone.
+There are 13 US states that have more than one-time zone.

-Mountain Standard Time is used in most of Idaho while some parts use the Pacific Standard Time and Central Standard Time is observed in North Dakota.
+Mountain Standard Time is used in most of Idaho while some parts use Pacific Standard Time and Central Standard Time is observed in North Dakota.
 The Mountain Standard Time is used in the west of the Missouri River, excluding Oliver and Morton counties and a few parts of McKenzie, Dunn, and Sioux counties.
-The eastern part of South Dakota uses the Central Standard Time, while the western half observes the Mountain Standard Time.
+The eastern part of South Dakota uses Central Standard Time, while the western half observes Mountain Standard Time.

 Texas follows Central Standard Time, except for El Paso and Hudspeth counties which follow Mountain Standard Time.
 In Florida, some parts observe Eastern Standard Time, while others the Central Standard Time.
 The two time zones used in Kentucky are Eastern Standard Time and Central Standard Time.

 Kansas uses Central Standard Time, except for the counties of Greeley, Hamilton, Sherman, and Wallace, which observe the Mountain Standard Time.
 The Eastern Standard Time is observed in Michigan, but the Central Standard Time has observed in the counties in Upper Peninsula that border Wisconsin.
 Most of Nebraska observes Central Standard Time, while a few parts follow Mountain Standard Time.

 While most of Indiana uses Eastern Standard Time, the northwest and southwest corners observe Central Standard Time.
 Central Standard Time and Eastern Standard Time are observed in Tennessee.